lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 This is an example how a OPA meeting series could go.
 The different dashboard contents for each meeting are shown.
 Changed points are marked bold.

-For the first meeting note how it is visible that there were solution attempts before and how often presumptions do hide in the initial observations "identical cluster".

 ### Meeting 1

+*For the first meeting note how it is visible that there were failed solution attempts before and how often presumptions do hide in the initial observations like in "identical cluster".*

 _Observations_
 - Customers cannot access the website